quiltdata/quilt/docs/Troubleshooting.md

 failure options" section, specify `Roll back all stack resources`.
 Click "Next".
-1. In the "Review <stack-name> > Change set preview" section, verify that any changes are not disruptive:
-    1. For each resource the "Action" field value will be `Modify` and the "Logical ID" field value will be `Migration` for approximately four resources.
-    1. Click the "Submit" button.
+1. In the "Review <stack-name> > Change set preview" section, verify that any changes are not disruptive.
+For each resource the "Action" field value will be `Modify` and the "Logical ID" field value will be `Migration` for approximately four resources.
+Click the "Submit" button.

 After the deployment update is successfully completed, login to the Catalog with the new administrator credentials.
 Create other Admin users as needed.

 ### Additional support
-To have your stack changeset reviewed by a Quilt support agent, or if you have further questions, please email [support@quiltdata.io](mailto:support@quiltdata.io?subject=Quilt Admin user Role issue) with the subject line "Quilt Admin user Role issue" and the body containing screenshots of the changeset.
+To have your Quilt stack changeset reviewed by a Quilt support agent, or if you have further questions, please email support@quiltdata.io with the subject line "Quilt Admin user Role issue" and the body containing screenshots of the proposed changeset.